 What are the board options?

 You can visit the Iberostar Creta Panorama & Mare on an all inclusive or half-board basis.
-We went all inclusive, so we got a band to wear throughout our visit so staff could see that we didn’t have to put snacks or drinks onto our room tab.
-Half board customers also got waiter service for drinks on an evening, whereas all inclusive helped themselves to what was on draught.
+We went all inclusive both times, so we got a band to wear throughout our visit so staff could see that we didn’t have to put snacks or drinks onto our room tab.
+Half board customers also got waiter service for drinks on an evening, whereas all inclusive helped themselves to what was on draught as well as being able to made to order drinks via the waiters.
+Although service was incredibly slow in the bar on an evening.
+Wasn’t too bad during the entertainment but pre-mix cocktailed and few beers and spirits were a limited offer.

 What was the room like?

-We actually got to experience two accommodation types – the sea view bungalows and junior suites.
+We have experienced two accommodation types – the sea view bungalows and junior suites.
 Our ‘sea view’ which we paid extra for was restricted by a building!
 So we thought we had been placed in the wrong accommodation as we checked in at 3am when it was dark.
 The next three images show what the bungalow offered.

 Technically we could see the sea – but it definitely wasn’t what was advertised.
-The bungalows are incredibly small for a family of four – one of the beds was positioned outside of the bathroom in an area without air conditioning and three beds in the main room.
+The bungalows are small for a family of four – and the set up seems to be different in each bungalow.
+The first year that we visited this hotel, we were placed in a bungalow where one of the beds was positioned outside of the bathroom in an area without air conditioning and three beds in the main room.
 We visited Crete during the July 2023 heatwave, one of our children sleeping in an area without air conditioning isn’t something we had considered when we heard about the potential temperatures before departure.

 The main room in the bungalow at Iberostar Panorama and Mare